How to Identify Animal Droppings

 What Does Squirrel Poop Look Like?

 With a much more diverse diet, squirrel poop is often distinguished by its varied coloration.
-Squirrel scat can often present itself in hues, including beige, light brown, dark brown, green, and black.
-Typically, the scat groupings are more spread out (larger gaps between poops) relative to other rodent counterparts, likely because they are larger creatures.
+Squirrel scat often appears in hues including beige, light brown, dark brown, green, and black.
+Typically, the scat groupings are more spread out (with larger gaps between poops) than those of other rodent species, likely because they are larger.

 As squirrel and rat rodent poop overlap in length, if no obvious color differences exist, look to width and shape.
 Squirrel droppings are even thicker and cylindrical (think of a wooden barrel) than rats.